ljunggren/boozang-docs/README.md

 The default behavior is to **Re-try on element missing**.
 Customize this to **Never re-try** or **Re-try on content mismatch** (re-tries when an element is found but the content is wrong).

+###### Skip action element

+Select and element that will trigger skipping to the next action.
+This can be useful, when having a system that responds slowly, and you have different possible outcomes, like a login confirmation.
+Instead of waiting a long time for an element to appear, use skip action element to skip directly to next action when an expected element shows.

+###### Fail element

+Same as skip element, except that the action fails when selected element appear.
+As an example, this can be useful to automatically trigger failures when error messages show.

+###### Element script

+Use element script for extremely difficult controls, that might need a combination of element events to activate.
+This is very rarely needed, but works as a last resort.

 ## Repairing an action

 ![example image](images/ai-repair.png "An exemplary image")